MaterializeInc/materialize/doc/user/content/get-started/_index.md

 streaming with the ease of a data warehouse.
 With Materialize, organizations can use SQL to transform, deliver, and act on fast-changing data.

-To keeps results up-to-date as new data arrives, Materialize incrementally updates results as it ingests data rather than recalculating results from scratch.
+To keep results up-to-date as new data arrives, Materialize incrementally updates results as it ingests data rather than recalculating results from scratch.